UltraMessaging/rtlim/README.md

 but care must be taken not to allow a burst so intense that it causes loss.
 That is, only delay the sender when the alternative (loss) is worse.

-To see some example usages that demonstrate its features and behavior, see the "main()" function inside "rtlim.c".
+To see more example usages that demonstrate its features and behavior, see the "main()" function inside "rtlim.c".
 (Note: the "main()" function is conditionally compiled only if "-DSELFTEST" is specified.)